Updated on March 23rd, 2021

 Ideally, your student should favor those that mean the most to them, above all else.
 In some cases, this could involve focusing on particular organizations.
 In others, it may mean concentrating on activities that showcase their capabilities in specific areas, like leadership or community service.

-The goal is to ensure that the admissions officials get a clear idea of what your student values and who they are as a person.
+The goal is to ensure that the college admissions officer gets a clear idea of what your student values and who they are as a person.
 Whichever activities make that possible are the ones that need to make the list.

 It is important to remember that it’s okay for students to list fewer than ten activities on their Common Application.
 Some activities represent a more significant commitment or will span across multiple grades, so your student might not have had time for other experiences.
-That’s not going to hinder their application, and including less than ten won’t work against them.
+That’s not going to hinder their application, and including less than ten won’t work against them in the college admissions process.

 Completing the Common Application Activities Section